hacknugithub/pet-store-test/README.md

 ## Start the server

 Run _npm start_ to run the server on a terminal instance.
-To stop the server use ctrl + c.
+To stop the server use _ctrl + c_

 ### Watch changes

-To start a server with watch changes feature run _npm server_.
+To start a server with the watching changes feature run _npm server_.
 It will automatically refresh when changes are made.
-To stop the server use ctrl + c.
+To stop the server use _ctrl + c_

 ## Tests

-This proyect includes tests written in jasmine so be sure that you have already run _npm install_.
+This proyect includes tests written in jasmine so be sure that you have already run _npm install_ to have the dependencies available.

 To run the tests use _npm test_.
 It will automatically finish with the results of the tests.